 Physical & Energetic Integration of body | MIND

-Aesthetic Anatomy is a way of looking at the alignment and posture of an individual's body.
+Aesthetic Anatomy is a way of looking at and practicing the alignment and posture of an individual's body.

 Every individual's alignment is a physical demonstration of their anatomy: bones, joints, connective tissue and muscle.

 The posture of an individual reflects their personal relationship with their anatomy and alignment; and, how the individual demonstrates this relationship.

 The philosophical approach of ken gilbert | EMBODYMENT is to look at and witness alignment and posture from the inside out and from the outside in; aesthetically, rather than clinically.
 It is a technique and method that is steeped in body awareness, mindfulness and expressivity.